jotaah123/secthemall/README.md

 # (::) SECTHEMALL
-SECTHEMALL is a bash script that automatically blocks IPs using iptables.
+SECTHEMALL is a Bash script that automatically blocks IP's using iptables.
-It distributes and syncs a **blacklist and whitelist on all your Linux server**.
+It distributes and syncs **a blacklist and a whitelist on all your Linux servers**.
-It can store your security logs to the SECTHEMALL Cloud, and makes you able to create **Custom Rules** or **Graphical Reports**.
+It can store your security logs to the SECTHEMALL Cloud, and let's you create **Custom Rules** and **Graphical Reports**.
-With SECTHEMALL you'll block **Brute Force Attacks, Port Scan, Web Vulnerability Scan**, and more...
+With SECTHEMALL you'll block **Brute Force Attacks, Port Scans, Web Vulnerability Scans** and more...

 # Index
 - Requirements